Budjhete/Xojo.ORM/README.md

 In ModelUser.user
     Get As String
         Return Me.Data("user")
-    Set
+    Set(value As String)
         Me.Data("user") = value

 It is very useful to define computed properties with built-in types like String, Date or Integer.
 Be cautious with NULL values, as native types cannot take that value nor return it.

+When using ORM as a Control, computed properties might are set without any consent.
+Yet, we are looking forward solution to this problem.

 ### Handling multiple primary keys
 It often happens that models have multiple column as a primary key or simply does not have any.
 To implement those behaviours, just overload PrimaryKeys and return an array of primary keys.

     In ModelUser.PrimaryKeys As String()
         Return Array("username", "email")

 At any moment, you can fetch your primary key values with ORM.Pks, which returns a dictionary of column to value.

     Dim pPks As Dictionary = pUser.Pks

 All right!
 At this point, your models are ready-to-use!
 But not so fast, as we can make things better.